Annie’s paintings have been the subject of special, dedicated exhibitions on five occasions:

 Nine works in a single room, along with pieces by John Singer Sargent, Gillian Wearing and Mary Lowndes.

-Thanks to R. L. at the library of the Art Gallery of New South Wales for the scans of the 1956 catalogue, and Grant M. Waters for information on the staging of the 1956 exhibition.
+Thanks to R. L. at the library of the Art Gallery of New South Wales for the scans of the 1956 catalogue, Grant M. Waters for information on the staging of the 1956 exhibition, and curators at the Tate for their kind words regarding this web site.